 I guess that explained why he wanted to do the "job" for around €200.

-I had to leave.
-I took the nearest alley away from the square and set out to find a cemetery, assailing the first man I saw with a last ditch effort for information.
-He spoke no English.
 I walked on but then he caught up with me and handed me his phone.
 On the end was Anwar Hassan, his brother-and-law, who had studied in the US.
 I had not escaped.
 He was nearby and the only meeting place I knew was the hotel reception.
 But my wish had been granted.

 We got in Mohammad's ute and in 10 minutes we were at the cemetery.